CloudforestTechnologies/solar-power-generation-project/README.md

 Introduction
 ---

-This data analytics and predictive modelling project investigates the performance and behaviour of solar panels generating electricity for the Indian Power Network, using datasets from two generation plants made available on Kaggle.
+This data analysis and modelling project investigates the performance and behaviour of solar panels generating electricity for the Indian Power Network, using datasets from two generation plants made available on Kaggle.

-The project starts with an exploration of the datasets, followed by the development of models for predicting plant performance, and solutions for detecting panels in need of maintenance using regression and neural network frameworks (Keras API).
+The project starts with an exploration of the datasets and feature engineering, followed by the development of models for predicting plant performance, and solutions for detecting panels in need of maintenance using regression and neural network frameworks (Keras API).

 ![Image of Solar Panels](https://github.com/PMetcalf/solar-power-generation-project/blob/master/Miscellaneous/solar_panel_low_res_201110.jpg)

 Data has been gathered at two Indian solar power plants over a 34 day period.
-There are two datasets for each plant: One for power generation, and one for environmental sensor readings.
+There are two datasets for each plant: One for power generation, and one for environmental sensor readings (temperatures, irradiation).

 The power generation datasets are gathered at the inverter level, and each inverter has multiple lines of solar panels attached to it.
 The sensor data is gathered at plant level, with a single array of optimally-placed sensors.